tigerbeetle/tigerbeetle/README.md

 However:

-* To simplify client-side implementations, to reduce memory copies and to reuse the wire format of event data structures as much as possible, we reuse our `create_transfer`, `create_account` and `create_blob` event structures as state structures, with the caveat that the success/failure bit flag in any `flags` field is reserved for the state equivalent only.
+* To simplify client-side implementations, to reduce memory copies and to reuse the wire format of event data structures as much as possible, we reuse our `create_transfer`, `create_account` and `create_blob` event structures to instantiate the correspondoing state structures, with the caveat that the success/failure bit flag in any `flags` field is reserved for the state equivalent only.
 * We use the `flags` field to track the created/committed/rejected state of a transfer state.

 To give you an idea of how this works in practice: